ghd182/findmy-webapp/README.md

 ## Troubleshooting / FAQ

-*   **Login Failed / Background Fetch Errors / 2FA Required:**
-    *   **Most Common Cause:** You are likely using your regular Apple ID password instead of an **App-Specific Password (ASP)**.
-If your Apple ID has 2FA enabled, you *must* generate an ASP via `appleid.apple.com` ➔ Sign-In and Security ➔ App-Specific Passwords and use that ASP here.
 *   **No Devices Showing:**
     *   Check Apple Credentials (ASP!).
     *   Check if `.plist`/`.keys` files were uploaded correctly.